What does the NULL call group represent in the Talk dashboard?

 The NULL call group means that the call is not assigned to an agent group.
 This can happen for a number of reasons:

-- For inbound calls: If a customer calls your line, but hangs up in the IVR or before the call is assigned to a group, that call has a NULL call group value.
+If a person calls your line, but hangs up in the IVR or before the call is assigned to a group, that call has a value of NULL for the call group.
 Inbound calls have a group assigned based on the group they are set to route to.
 If multiple groups are selected for the line, see the Primary group.

 - With a Talk line: The group assigned to an outbound call is based on the group that is set for that line to route inbound calls.
 If there is no group routing selected for a specific Talk number, the call group is NULL on any outbound calls.

 - With an external number: You cannot receive calls with an external number, so there are no settings to assign calls from that number to a group.
 Therefore, Explore shows NULL for outbound calls using an external number.
 Learn more in this article: Adding an external number for outbound calls.

 For more information, see this article: What does the "Null" option mean in my Explore filter?